 - Other floor protection materials include repair kits, scratch repair kits and touch-up kits.

 - If your floor is real hardwood, lightly sand it, then apply a new finish to restore the wood's natural beauty.

-Tip: Don't over-wax a wood floor.
-Try buffing your hardwood floor instead if it looks dull.
+Tip: Don't overwax a wood floor.
+If it looks dull, try buffing your hardwood floor instead.

-The best way to clean wood floors and keep them in shape is to stick to a regular schedule of maintenance.
+The best way to clean hardwood floors and keep them in shape is to stick to a regular schedule of maintenance.

-Bi-Weekly: Clean heavy-traffic areas with a damp mop
+- Clean heavy-traffic areas with a damp mop twice a month.

 - Clean with recommended hardwood floor cleaner once a month.

 - Apply a fresh coat of finish every three to five years.